ActiveGrasp: Information-Guided Active Grasping with Calibrated Energy-based Model: Method

 The probabilities for the success and failure grasp poses are

 And the energy for success and failure is

-For grasp generation, we train the network $f_\theta$ using both successful grasps $g^+$ and failing grasps $g^-$.
-The intuition is that incorporating the failing grasps could also guide the generation of successful grasps to avoid failure.
-To do so, we substitute both the successful and failing energy in Eq.~\ref{eq:energy} into Eq.~\ref{eq:loss_sm} with perturbation from success and failure grasps, respectively:
+This formulation ensures that the energy is directly interpretable as a success probability, enabling reliable information gain computation.

+A key insight is that the gradient of the energy function should point towards \emph{successful} grasps while also pointing \emph{away from} failure modes.
+To achieve this, we employ \emph{dual score matching} losses: one that aligns the model's score with perturbations of successful grasps, and another that aligns with perturbations of failed grasps.

+By learning from both successful and failed grasps, the model learns not only which grasps succeed, but also implicitly learns the failure modes, enabling the sampled grasps to avoid failure regions in pose space.

-For calibration, we find that cross-entropy provides strong supervision and may destroy the energy structure.
-To provide mild supervision, we use Average Precision (AP) Loss~\cite{APLoss} to supervise the energy level since as long as the positive samples have a higher probability than the negative, AP loss will no longer have gradients on the samples.
-The idea of AP Loss is that it approximates the average precision with a differentiable formulation.
-We first create a set of equally spaced bins in [0,1] for the success and failure categories.
+Unlike JEM~\cite{JEM}, simply adding a standard cross-entropy loss to enforce $p_S > p_F$ can be too restrictive, potentially disrupting the delicate energy structure learned by DSM.
+Our key design choice is to use \emph{Average Precision (AP) Loss}~\cite{APLoss}, which provides only as much supervision as necessary: once positive samples consistently rank higher than negatives, the loss stops applying gradients.
+This ``lazy'' supervisory signal preserves the score-matching structure while still enforcing calibration.
+To compute AP Loss, we first create a set of equally spaced bins in [0,1] for the success and failure categories.
 For each grasp with its predicted probability $\{g_i, \boldsymbol{p}^i\}\;; \boldsymbol{p}=(p^i_S, p^i_F)$, we assign them to each of the bins with weight as:

 where $b_j$ is the center of j-th bin, $\Delta$ is the bin width, $p^i = p^i_S$ for success category and $p^i=p^i_F$ for failure category.
 Then we can compute the average precision for each category.
 Since all the operations are differentiable, we can directly optimize the average precision for each category.